edidudedo/AdvancedTicTacToe/README.md

 - k = the number of turns in total for one game

 ## Youtube
-Please check the link below :
+Please check the link :
 https://www.youtube.com/watch?v=sskbJyYeuO8